Skip to main content

 1. In the Veracode perspective, select the Veracode Scan view.

-3. Optionally, to only show flaws with specific severities, select the filter eclipse-ide-filter-icon.png to filter the flaws.
-Then, select one or more severities.
+3. Optionally, to only show flaws with specific severities or flaws with available fixes, select the filter eclipse-ide-filter-icon.png to filter the flaws.
+Then, select one or more severities or Has fix.

 4. To view a flaw within a source file, select a flaw.
 The source file opens in a tab and the line of code where the flaw exists is underlined in red.
 An icon to the left of the line of code shows the flaw severity.
 If the line of code contains multiple flaws, the icon shows the highest severity of all flaws.

-5. To view a detailed description of a flaw and the remediation actions you can take to fix it, under Flaws In My Code, select View Flaw Details ide-flaw-details-icon.png.
-The Veracode Scan Details tab opens.
+5. To view a detailed description of a flaw and the remediation actions you can take to fix it, under Flaws In My Code, expand a flaw, then select View Flaw Details ide-flaw-details-icon.png.
+The Veracode Scan Details view opens.

-6. Alternatively, to open the Veracode Scan Details tab from a flaw in a source code file, hover over a line of code with a red underline.
-Then, select More details for a CWE.
+6. Alternatively, to open the Veracode Scan Details view from a flaw in a source code file, hover over a line of code with a red underline.
+Then, select Fix this flaw on a CWE.

 7. To review ignored flaws, under Flaws In My Code, scroll down to the bottom of the view and expand Ignored Findings.